plumeink/Virtual-Camera-Display/README.md

 ## Usage

-1. Ensure OBS virtual camera is started
+1. Ensure virtual camera is started
-2. Run the application, it will automatically try to connect to OBS virtual camera
+2. Run the application, it will automatically try to connect to virtual camera
 3. If connection fails, you can manually select the camera from the device list
 4. You can choose preset resolutions or enter custom resolutions
 5. Hover the mouse over the window to display control buttons and resolution information